 Your life is your making, and only you are responsible for where you are, and where you will (or will not be) in future.

 Don’t even think of covering your lazy ass with fancy words like bad luck, unfavourable circumstances, or evil people.
 No sir, we’re not interested in stopping you.
 We’re way too busy watching our asses.
 And you know what, you have already wasted much time battling with imaginary enemies.
 It’s time to put an end to this bullshit.

 Wake up.
 Take responsibility for your life before it’s too late.

 But Nobody Speaks English In My Family, Not Even My Dog

 My younger brother had a friend who could speak anything but English.
-I had met the guy couple of times.
-He appeared an average Indian guy, nothing noticeable.
+I had met the guy couple of times, and he appeared just an average Indian guy, nothing impressive or noticeable.

 Then one day, my brother revealed that that guy changed his life…for good.
 He’s not in India any longer.

 I mean, a boy who couldn’t utter a word in English, now serves in the British army?